prabhakarlab/MO2GP/tutorials/Swedish_Leaf_Dataset.md

-# Swedish Leaf Dataset
+# 2.Swedish Leaf Dataset
-To demonstrate the functionalities of MO2GP, in this tutorial we apply the pipeline on Swedish Leaf dataset from:
+We also applied the MO2GP shape embedding pipeline to the Swedish Leaf Dataset, which consists of 15 distinct leaf species with 75 examples each, totaling 1,125 images.

+Reference:
-Oskar J. O. Söderkvist, “Computer vision classifcation of leaves from swedish trees,” Master’s Thesis, Linkoping University, 2001.
+Söderkvist, O. J. O. (2001).
+Computer vision classification of leaves from Swedish trees (Master's Thesis).
+Linköping University.

 ## Images Preprocessing <br>
-MO2GP takes the largest continuous contour for each object in image datasets and converted into a binary images as an input.<br>
+MO2GP utilizes the largest continuous contour from each object as the primary input.
+Therefore, preprocessing workflow is needed.<br>
-First,  extracts the largest external contour and the corresponding processed binary image from each sample and stores the contours, labels, and images for downstream analysis.<br>
+First, we need to extracts the largest external contour and generates a corresponding binary mask for each sample.
+These contours, along with their associated labels and processed images, are then stored for downstream shape embedding and analysis.<br>

-### Custom Function
 ```python
 from PIL import Image
 import numpy as np